jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - the DBMS creates **mappings** between schemas (also called intensions);
 - a realization of a schema is called the extension or state of the database.

+# Terminology

+A database is a structured collection of data.
+A database management system (DBMS) includes a database, a database engine that handles CRUD operations (create, read, update, delete), and a database frontend for user interaction.
+A DMBS may be desktop-based (Access, FileMaker Pro) or server-based (SQL Server, Oracle, DB2, MySQL, PostgreSQL).
+In a relational database, the data model is of tables/relations.
+Other data models are XML, graph, and documents.
+Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
+Table columns have types (also called domains), which can be enumerated.
+Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

+- **Database** = Data + DBMS
+- **Database System** = Database + Database Applications
+- **Database Environment** = Hardware + Software + Data + Procedures + People

 # (Generations of) data models